This is a thin wrapper for the simulateSEM()function in dagitty

 structural equation model, generating random path coefficients and simulating

 corresponding data.
-See dagitty::simulateSEM()
+See dagitty::simulateSEM() for

 details.